VHT Special 6 Ultra Guitar Amp Mods

 Switch toward small tubes = bias for small 6V6.
 Switch toward big tube = bias for big 6L6 or EL34.

-To get the most out of a 6L6 or EL34 tube you also need to connect an 8 ohm speaker with the amp's impedance switch set to 16 ohms, or connect a 4 ohm speaker with 8 ohm impedance selected.
-Doing this optimizes the load (4K5) to the 6L6 or EL34 and will usually result in higher output and better tone and low frequency response.
-The primary impedance of the Special 6 Ultra's output transformer is 9K.
+To get the most out of a 6L6 or EL34 tube you also need to adjust the speaker impedance switch.
+To connect an 8 ohm speaker set the amp's impedance switch to 16 ohms, or connect a 4 ohm speaker with 8 ohm impedance selected.
+Doing this optimizes the output transformer load (4K5 ohms) placed on the 6L6 or EL34 and will usually result in higher output and better tone and better low frequency response.
+The primary impedance of the Special 6 Ultra's output transformer is 9K so it's cut in half by using this technique.

 If you're like me and your cab has a 16 ohm speaker you can drop the impedance by plugging a second speaker into the Ultra's second speaker jack.
 Using two 16 ohm speakers together will drop the impedance to 8 ohms so you would select 16 ohms on the Ultra's speaker impedance selector.
 Using a 16 ohm speaker with an 8 ohm speaker will drop it to 5.3 ohms so select 8 ohms.
 Using a 16 ohm speaker with a 4 ohm speaker will drop it to 3.2 ohms.